 - New York State Ophthalmological Society

 After graduating with honors from the National University of Cordoba Medical School in his native Argentina, Dr. Hanuch completed a General Medical residency in Chicago's Hinsdale Hospital/Rush Medical School.
-He then completed a Post Doctoral Research Fellowship in Cornea and Refractive Surgery at the University of Rochester, followed by a Surgical Ophthalmology Residency at the same institution.
+He then completed a Post Doctoral Research Fellowship in Cornea and Refractive Surgery at the University of Rochester under the direction of Dr. James Aquavella, followed by a Surgical Ophthalmology Residency at the same institution.

 His involvement in Refractive Surgery is reflected in important peer reviewed scientific publications in leading Ophthalmology journals.
 During this period, the National Eye Institute awarded him for his contributions to this field.